-Deadlines for continuous assessment will be listed in the Course Guide or your Course Co-ordinator will notify you of them at the beginning of the course.
+Your Course Co-ordinator will notify you of submission dates at the beginning of the course.

 Extensions

 The University has a policy for the consideration of and, where appropriate, granting of extensions for pieces of assessment.
 Agreed extensions will be for the shortest reasonable time to allow the student to complete their assignment while minimising impact on their subsequent studies, and will usually not exceed seven calendar days.